Nikos Karoulias

 Nikos Karoulias (Νίκος Καρούλιας; born 7 February 1954) is a Greek former professional footballer who played as a left back and a former manager.

 Club career

-Karoulias started his football career at the academies of AEK Athens, where in 1973 he was promoted to the men's team under Stan Anderson.
-In the summer of 1974 he transferred to Apollon Athens, as an exchange for the transfer of Christos Ardizoglou, where he remained for six years.
+Karoulias started his football career at the academies of AEK Athens. Ιn 1973 he was promoted to the men's team under Stan Anderson.
+Despite making some appearances in his first season at the club, he spent the two following seasons without making a single appearance.
+On 24 July 1976 he was released from AEK and signed for Apollon Athens, where he remained for four seasons.

-The big leap in his career took place in the summer of 1980, when he transferred to Panathinaikos.
+In the summer of 1980, he made the big leap of his career when he was transferred to Panathinaikos.
 He was distinguished for his spirited game, while the highlight of his career was his participation as a starter in the team that reached the semi-finals of the European Cup in 1985.
 At Panathinaikos he won 2 Championships and 4 Greek Cups and a Greek Super Cup including 2 domestic doubles in 1984 and 1986.
 He played in the "greens" until the 1988, when he retired at the age of 34.